In the Making: Boston Public Quartet

 The Boston Public Quartet is dedicated to presenting rarely heard and underrepresented composers alongside the traditional canon of classical chamber music in all of Boston’s neighborhoods.

-On Thursday, February 25, 2021 we held a virtual concert with Betsy Hinkle and Jason Amos, members of the Boston Public Quartet, live streamed from the historic First Parish Church in Dorchester, Massachusetts.
-They performed works on violin and viola by living Black composers Adolphus Hailstork and Jessie Montgomery, as well as Mozart and Schubert.
+On Thursday, January 27, we held a virtual concert with Betsy Hinkle and Joy Cline Phinney, members of the Boston Public Quartet, live streamed from Windgate Gallery at NBSS.
+They performed works on violin and piano by Black composers H.T.
+Burleigh, Florence Price, and William Grant Still, who each represented historic firsts in their fields.

-“In the Making” is a new public programs series where we connect with a range of new voices, fields, and perspectives.
-Learn more and view a full list of participants on the series homepage.
+“In the Making” is a public programs series where we connect with a range of new voices, fields, and perspectives.
+Learn more and view a full list of events on the series homepage here.